FatemaAlsaaidi/E-CommerceSystem/README.md

 - Each product can have multiple reviews (One-to-Many relationship between Products and Reviews).
 - Each order is associated with a single user (Many-to-One relationship between Orders and Users).

+## Navigation

+**Orders Table**

+Each Order record is associated with a single User record.
+Each Order record is associated with one or more OrderProduct records.

+**OrderProducts Table**

+Each OrderProduct record is associated with a single Order record.
+Each OrderProduct record is associated with a single Product record.

+**Products Table**

+Each Product record can have multiple Review records.
+Each Product record can have multiple OrderProduct records.

+**Reviews Table**

+Each Review record is associated with a single User record.
+Each Review record is associated with a single Product record.

+**Users Table**
+Each User record can have multiple Order records.
+Each User record can have multiple Review records.